 by Mike Ratliff

 Part of the process I go through to determine what God wants me to write about or what to study is, of course, prayer and meditation.
 That meditation involves searching Sacred Scripture, seeking God’s truth.
 Sometimes that involves going deeper where I stop and dig deeper into a certain word or truth.
-Today, as I worked through the comments from last night’s post, Those Who Practice Homosexuality Will Not Inherit The Kingdom of God, and I had several conversations with friends about other issues dealing apostasy in other areas of the visible church, I became convinced that I needed to look up the Greek lexical definitions for the noun and verb forms of our English words “obedience” and “to obey.”
-From there I decided to do a study of how these words are used in the New Testament and that would give us the understanding of the writers of those books of the Christians’ obligations to know and obey God’s commands.
+I became convinced that I needed to look up the Greek lexical definition for our English word “obedience.”
+From there I decided to do a study of how it is used in the New Testament and that would give us the understanding of the writers of those books of the Christians’ obligations to know and obey God’s commands.

-Let’s start with the noun that is translated as “obedience” in the New Testament, which is ὑπακοή.
-For example, a form of this word is found in Romans 1:5, which I placed at the top of this post, in the accusative form, ὑπακοὴν, thereby making it the direct object of the verb of the sentence, which is “received” or ἐλάβομεν.
-The verb ἐλάβομεν is in aorist indicative active structure.
+Let’s start with the noun that is translated as “obedience” in the New Testament, which is ὑπακοή (hypakoē) For example, a form of this word is found in Romans 1:5, which I placed at the top of this post, in the accusative form, ὑπακοὴν (hypakoēn), thereby making it the direct object of the verb of the sentence, which is “received” or ἐλάβομεν (elabomen) is in aorist indicative active structure.
 This is action that is not continuous nor does it tell us when it happened.
 However, as we look at how Paul structured this sentence, we discover something wonderful.
 Remember this sentence begins in v1 and ends in v7.
-It was as I put this part together that I saw that I needed to stop here and simply concentrate on these seven verses first.
+It was as I put this part together that I saw that I needed to stop here and simply concentrate on these seven verses.

-Paul begins in v1 by identifying himself as a servant of Christ Jesus, Παῦλος, δοῦλος Χριστοῦ ᾿Ιησοῦ.
-The word being translated in the ESV as “servant,” δοῦλος, is actually best translated as “bondservant” or “slave.”
+Paul begins in v1 by identifying himself as a servant of Christ Jesus, Παῦλος, δοῦλος Χριστοῦ ᾿Ιησου.
+The word I translated as slave is δοῦλος (doulos).
+The ESV or NASB and other translations may translate this as “servant” or “bondservant.”
 This changes how we should consider our obligation to God and His commands and our obedience to Him in all things, this is imperative.
 If we simply think of ourselves as servants instead of a δοῦλος then we may think that we actually have the option to do things our own way.
 We may think that we can discard God’s truth and simply pick and choose to believe what we want to believe is true.
+Therefore, I believe Paul considered himself to be a slave of our Lord Jesus Christ not just His servant.

-We’ll look at the verb form of obedience in another post.
-I pray you see what God was showing me from His Word in this though.
-We are obligated as His δοῦλος to know the truth from God’s Word and obey it.
+I pray you see what God was showing me from His Word in this.
+We are obligated as His δοῦλοι (douloi) to know the truth from God’s Word and obey it.
 That means we stand firm by His grace and when some attempt to corrupt that truth through worldly wisdom, we must stand against it, standing by His grace.

 Soli Deo Gloria!